|

 - Keep dogs on leash until secured in enclosed dog park area.

-- Know how socialized your dog is before entering a playgroup, if your dog is too aggressive it
+- Know how socialized your dog is before entering a playgroup, if your dog is too aggressive it may upset other dog owners.

 - Observe how other dogs play and act to measure how they might act towards your dog.